ammarion/exercise/README.md

 4. Include evidence of successful execution:
     * Place outputs from your smoke test (Deliverable 4) and KPI query (Deliverable 5) either in a dedicated `/results` directory or embed them clearly within your `README.md`.
     * If you used AI assistance (like ChatGPT, Copilot, etc.), please include a brief summary or examples of key prompts used in your `README.md` or a separate file.
-5. Open a **Pull Request** from your working branch to the `main` branch within your private repository.
-This PR represents your final submission. **Do not merge the PR.**
-6. Notify the Adobe contact(s) once your PR is ready for review.